Date Published: 2024/05/06

 From 1952 forward, the buyer could request an automatic transmission.

-What is the Value of a Silver Dawn Drophead?
+What is the value of a Silver Dawn Drophead?

 Since so few of these unique convertibles were made, assigning a generic value to the model is difficult.
 Hagerty states that one in good condition will retail somewhere around $30,000.
 However, they also list its top sale as $695,000.
 The average price at auction for the saloon body is around $60,000.